 As many as 25 percent of Australian women have Polycystic Ovary Syndrome (PCOS) and according to Dr Sneha Wadhwani, it’s defined by a number of characteristics.

-She told Kinderling Conversation, “PCOS is a clinical diagnosis and defined by the following aspects: periods become heavier, they might find it difficult to lose weight or have increased hairiness.”
+She tells Kinderling Conversation, “PCOS is a clinical diagnosis and defined by the following aspects: periods become heavier, they might find it difficult to lose weight or have increased hairiness.”

 “It’s a spectrum of disease, some women are mildly affected, others are severely affected.
 And it’s also the most common cause of infertility.”